nconantj/torque/README.md

 ...
 ```

-**NOTE:** ABRP forwarding assumes you have your Torque e-mail address set to your ABRP token as described in the ABRP Torque setup.
-# Settings in Torque App #
+# General Settings in Torque App #

 To use your database/server with Torque, open the app on your phone and navigate to: